klausbrunner/solarpos/README.md

 on [solarpositioning](https://github.com/klausbrunner/solarpositioning), a library of high-quality solar positioning algorithms.
 It supports time series and output formats like JSON and CSV for easy processing by other tools.

 Status: "beta" quality.
-Current functionality works without known bugs, but needs more testing and polish.
+Current functionality works (with a few known [issues](https://github.com/klausbrunner/solarpos/issues)), but needs more testing and polish.

 ## Requirements and installation